Radee1/django-cims/README.md

 1. **Usaz**

-* This model was designed to capture user details along with the default django User model.
+* This model was designed to capture user detasuper adminsith the default django User model.

 2. **Patient**